‘A breath of fresh air’.

-This week, C and I decided it was time to escape the library.
-We packed a bag of snacks, took jackets in case the sun disappeared, and drove north.
+This week, we packed a bag of snacks, took jackets in case the sun disappeared, and drove north.
 Our destination was Aberfoyle, a small Trossachs town that boasts a lane of old-fashioned shops, twee cafés and a profusion of natural landmarks.
 Loch Ard, Loch Katrine and Queen Elizabeth Forest Park are all in reach of this tiny settlement, and we headed steeply uphill towards the latter.

 The Lodge at the park has been completely revamped within the past year: there’s a new café (serving the standard sandwiches, pizzas and drinks) plus a wildlife hub where ospreys are caught on camera.
 And although it’s not quite the season, a Mackie’s ice cream counter.
 We couldn’t help but grab a scoop and sit out on the patio, staring across the countryside with our scarves wrapped tightly around our necks.
 How very Scottish.